mswanau/KJAM-Dev/OurAus/READ_ME.txt

 npm install -g @angular/cli

-STEP 4: Now open up powershell, and type the folder location for the project
+STEP 4: Now open up powershell, and type the folder location for the project, see example below if project location is in Downloads

-example

 cd Downloads/OurAus